waynodiablo/Oystercard/further_javascript/08_show_abbreviated_notes_in_note_list_view.md

 ### To complete this challenge, you will need to:

-- [ ] You'll change the note list view you created way back in challenge 3.
+- [ ] Change the note list view you created way back in challenge 3.
 TDD updating the code to only show the first 20 characters of each note in the list.

 ### Resources